-When creating your resume, listing all of your accomplishments since the seventh grade isn’t necessary.
-However, you should have something to be able to show a prospective employer you are capable of performing with excellence.
+When creating your resume, listing all of your accomplishments since the tenth grade isn’t necessary.
+Communicating what contributions you have made in the past will show a prospective employer you are capable of performing with excellence.

 - What was the company/department like before you arrived?
 How about after?